What is Alternative Breaks (AB)?

 When will participants leave for their respective trips?

-Austin,TX participants will meet on Monday, March 14th and will finish on Saturday, March 19th.
-New Orleans, LA participants will depart Sunday, March 13th and will come back Saturday, March 19th.
+Mexico City participants will leave on Monday, March 13th and will arrive back in Austin on Friday, March 17th.
+New Orleans, LA participants will depart Sunday, March 12th and will come back Saturday, March 18th.

 How will AB participants reach their trip location?
 What mode of transportation will be used?